Internet-lab/LinuxPC/README.md

 Insert a flash drive (min.
 16 GB) into a USB port of the computer where Virtual with the VM from Step 3 is running.
 The flash drive must be mounted in the Ubuntu VM.
 Sometimes the Ubuntu VM is unable to grab the flash drive, i.e., it does not appear as a drive.
 In this case, select the Ubuntu VM in the VM Manager and go to Settings→ Ports → USB, and add the flash drive.
 Then removing and re-inserting the flash drive should show it in the Ubuntu VM.

-Another reason that the  flash drive does not mount is that the flash drive requires USB 3.0, and the Virtualbox VM is not configured for this.
-In this case, you have to shutdown Ubuntu, and in Virtualbox select "Settings->Port->USB" and select `USB3.0 Controller`.
-Then, insert the flash drive again and see if it is mounted.

-*Comment: The reason to check the flash drive at this time is that changing the USB 3.0 controller requires to shut down the VM.
-SInce the ISO image (in  Step 3.4) is written to a temporary directory, the ISO image is vanished after a reboot.*

 ### 3.4  Run script that creates ISO image
   - Check that the script `makeLiveCD.sh` is in the home directory.
 If not, download the script with